MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 #### Optimization for PowerPoint

 Footers in PowerPoint are implemented as shapes.
-To avoid removing shapes that contain the text that you have specified but are not headers or footers, use an additional advanced client setting named **PowerPointShapeNameToRemove**.
+To avoid removing shapes that contain the text that you have specified but are *not* headers or footers, use an additional advanced client setting named **PowerPointShapeNameToRemove**.
 We also recommend using this setting to avoid checking the text in all shapes, which is a resource-intensive process.

 - If you do not specify this additional advanced client setting, and PowerPoint is included in the **RemoveExternalContentMarkingInApp** key value, all shapes will be checked for the text that you specify in the **ExternalContentMarkingToRemove** value.

 - If this value is specified, only shapes that meet the shape name criteria and also have text that matches the string provided with **ExternalContentMarkingToRemove** will be removed.

+Additionally, if you have custom layouts configured in PowerPoint, the default behavior is that shapes found inside custom layouts are ignored.
+To explicitely remove external content markings from inside your custom layouts, set the **RemoveExternalMarkingFromCustomLayouts** advanced property to **true.**

-**To find the name of the shape that you're using as a header or footer:**
+##### Find the name of the shape that you're using as a header or footer

 1. In PowerPoint, display the **Selection** pane: **Format** tab > **Arrange** group > **Selection Pane**.